 • Minimum Scan Length: In order for Transfer mode observations to achieve the highest possible signal-to-noise, the length of the scan should be as short as possible (to allow for more scans in the allotted time).
 The minimum scan length is determined by the expected angular separation of the components of the binary being observed plus the recommended minimum size (for a point source) of 0.3", or,

 where the value x is the largest anticipated angular separation of the binary along either axis.

 • Maximum Scan Length: When considering the maximum scan length, three concerns should be addressed:

 • Target Orientation: If the approximate position angle of the non-point source is known, then specifying an orientation for the observation may be advantageous.
 If possible, (for wide binaries) avoid the situation where the projected angular separation along one of the axes is less than 20 mas.
 Specific orientations are achieved by rolling the HST to an off-nominal roll attitude or by scheduling an observation at a time when the nominal roll is suitable.
 It should be noted however that special orientations are considered as special scheduling requirements which affect schedulability.

 • Target Field: The Search and CoarseTrack acquisition are vulnerable to acquiring the wrong object if the field is too crowded (with neighbors of comparable brightness within 8 arcseconds of the target).
-Hence, the problem addressed in Section 4.2.7 for Position mode observations applies equally to Transfer mode observations.Table 4.6 is a summary of the available filters and associated restrictions governing their use.
+Hence, the problem addressed in Section 4.2.7 for Position mode observations applies equally to Transfer mode observations.Table 4.6, FGS1r Transfer Mode Filters to be Calibrated During Cycle 8 is a summary of the available filters and associated restrictions governing their use.